CareerPortal is optimized to work on multiple platforms.

 Manage the use of school facilities; supervise maintenance of facilities to ensure a clean, orderly, and safe campus.

 Work with faculty and encourage student input to develop a student management system that results in positive student behavior and enhances the school climate.

-Ensure that school rules are uniformly observed and enforced, and that student discipline is appropriate and equitable.
+Assist with student discipline to ensure that school rules are uniformly observed, and that student discipline is appropriate and equitable.

 Conduct conferences with parents, students, and teachers concerning school and student issues.

 Use information and insights provided through assessment instruments, the district appraisal process, and evaluative feedback from line supervisors, and professional development programs to improve performance.